bacdillon/Python/Machine Learning/Simple Linear Regression/Readme.md

 # Simple Linear Regression – Ice Cream Revenue Prediction
-A beginner-friendly Machine Learning project that demonstrates how Simple Linear Regression can be used to predict ice cream revenue based on temperature using Python and Scikit-learn.
+A beginner Machine Learning project that demonstrates how Simple Linear Regression can be used to predict ice cream revenue based on temperature using Python and Scikit-learn.

 # Project Overview
 This project builds a Simple Linear Regression model to predict the daily revenue of an ice cream stand using historical temperature data.